-We prefer to choose the last option, since that will be a local produce and definitely differs from region to region.
+The last option will be a local produce and differs from region to region.

-For instance the second vegetable in the pictures above is a speciality from the Marché region.
+For instance the second vegetable in the pictures above is a specialty from the Marché region.

-In the six months I’ve lived in Italy I have NEVER asked for a dessert in a restaurant.
-Yep, and I have a sweet tooth.
+In the six months I’ve lived in Italy I have never asked for a dessert in a restaurant.
+And I have a sweet tooth.